-- 1. Open A3-R3-K4C from your Access Chapter 3 folder and save it as: A3-R3-K4CRev - 2.
-Use the Query Wizard to create a simple query using the Donors table and the DonorLName, DonorFName, DonorPhone, and DonorEmail fields. - 3.
-Use Donor Contact List as the query name and finish the query. - 4.
-Review the query results and then close the query. - 5.
-Using Query Design, create a new query with the Staff table and the StaffLastName, StaffFirstName, StaffStreet, StaffCity, StaffST, and StaffZIP fields. - 6.
-Save the query as: Staff Mailing List - 7.
-Run the query, review the results, and then close the query.
+- 2. Use the Query Wizard to create a simple query and choose the Donors table. - 3.
+Add the DonorLName, DonorFName, DonorPhone, and DonorEmail fields to the query. - 4.
+Use Donor Contact List as the query name and finish the query. - 5.
+Review the query results and close the query.